OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 ### Testing Local Authentication (MSTG-AUTH-8 and MSTG-STORAGE-11)

 On iOS, a variety of methods are available for integrating local authentication into apps.
 The [Local Authentication framework](https://developer.apple.com/documentation/localauthentication "Local Authentication framework") provides a set of APIs for developers to extend an authentication dialog to a user.
-In the context of connecting to a remote service, it is possible (and recommended) to leverage the [Keychain]( https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html "Introduction into the Keychain") for implementing local authentication.
+In the context of connecting to a remote service, it is possible (and recommended) to leverage the [keychain](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html "Keychain Services") for implementing local authentication.

 Fingerprint authentication on iOS is known as *Touch ID*.
 The fingerprint ID sensor is operated by the [SecureEnclave security coprocessor](http://mista.nu/research/sep-paper.pdf "Demystifying the Secure Enclave Processor by Tarjei Mandt, Mathew Solnik, and David Wang") and does not expose fingerprint data to any other parts of the system.
 Next to Touch ID, Apple introduced *Face ID*: which allows authentication based on facial recognition.
 Both use similar APIs on an application level, the actual method of storing the data and retrieving the data (e.g. facial data or fingerprint related data is different).

 Developers have two options for incorporating Touch ID/Face ID authentication:

 - `LocalAuthentication.framework` is a high-level API that can be used to authenticate the user via Touch ID.
 The app can't access any data associated with the enrolled fingerprint and is notified only whether authentication was successful.
-- `Security.framework` is a lower level API to access [Keychain Services](https://developer.apple.com/documentation/security/keychain_services "Keychain Services").
-This is a secure option if your app needs to protect some secret data with biometric authentication, since the access control is managed on a system-level and can not easily be bypassed. `Security.framework` has a C API, but there are several [open source wrappers available](https://www.raywenderlich.com/147308/secure-ios-user-data-keychain-touch-id "How To Secure iOS User Data: The Keychain and Touch ID"), making access to the Keychain as simple as to NSUserDefaults. `Security.framework` underlies  `LocalAuthentication.framework`; Apple recommends to default to higher-level APIs whenever possible.
+- `Security.framework` is a lower level API to access [keychain services](https://developer.apple.com/documentation/security/keychain_services "keychain Services").
+This is a secure option if your app needs to protect some secret data with biometric authentication, since the access control is managed on a system-level and can not easily be bypassed. `Security.framework` has a C API, but there are several [open source wrappers available](https://www.raywenderlich.com/147308/secure-ios-user-data-keychain-touch-id "How To Secure iOS User Data: The keychain and Touch ID"), making access to the keychain as simple as to NSUserDefaults. `Security.framework` underlies  `LocalAuthentication.framework`; Apple recommends to default to higher-level APIs whenever possible.

 Please be aware that using either the `LocalAuthentication.framework` or the `Security.framework`, will be a control that can be bypassed by an attacker as it does only return a boolean and no data to proceed with.
 See [Don't touch me that way, by David Lindner et al](https://www.youtube.com/watch?v=XhXIHVGCFFM "Don't Touch Me That Way - David Lindner") for more details.